HogRed/HogRed/README.md

 # 👋 Hello, World!

-I'm Joe Faith, an Assistant Professor at Harding University with a passion for teaching and a love for all things data! 📊
+I'm Joe Faith, D.Eng., an Assistant Professor at Harding University with a passion for teaching and a love for all things data! 📊

 ## 👨‍🏫 What I Teach:
 - Artificial Intelligence 🤖